 Off-campus housing permission is subject to review and revocation when conduct or academic standards are not maintained by the student in accordance with the Christian Life Perspective or Lifestyle Expectations.

-Any exceptions to the above stated policy must be reviewed by the Vice President for Student Development or his/her designee.
+Any exceptions to the above stated policy must be reviewed by the Vice President for Student Life or his/her designee.

 On-Campus Living Policy.